cybercongress/cyber/pages/distributed cognition.md

+- TODO
-- emphasizes that cognitive processes can be distributed across members of a group and mediated by tools and technologies
+- cognitive processes distributed across members of a group
+- and mediated by tools and technologies
-- theory leverages distributed cognition to enhance problem-solving and decision-making -
+- theory leverages distributed cognition to enhance
+	- problem-solving
+	- decision-making
+-
 - or dive into [[collective intelligence]]